 Well constructed messaging works best with this group of recipients, particularly when trying to convert an audience.
 The premise of good messaging after all is to inspire recipients to act in a way that’s beneficial for the business.

 When non-believers evaluate messages with objectivity, they are more likely to convert.
 Believers on the other hand are reinforced in their decision making, leading to long-term customer value.

 With that said, if well-constructed messaging seems to mimic water off a duck’s back how does one successfully infiltrate the first two recipient categories described above?

 By repositioning, we attack established schools of thought subtly by displaying the competition in new light.
-A position that’s consistent with what patrons already consider true.
+A position that’s consistent with what patrons already consider true or won’t deny.
 We want them to think about it a little.
-Little enough to give our product or service a try without a hard sell.
+Little enough to give our product or service a try without the need for a hard sell.